danielramirez4399/IBM-Data-Science-Certification/Project_2_Understanding - Loading - Executing SQL queries to databases/README.md

-# Project 2 – Understanding - Loading - Executing SQL queries to databases
+# 🗄 SQL Data Extraction & Analysis

-## 🧩 Overview
+## 🧩 Problem Statement
+Organizations rely on structured databases to store critical information.
-This project focuses on understand three Chicago datasets, load the three datasets into three tables in a SQLIte database and Execute SQL queries to answer assignment questions.
+This project focuses on extracting, transforming, and analyzing data using SQL to answer business-related questions.

+---

 ## 📊 Datasets
 - **Name:** Socioeconomic Indicators in Chicago